jonlambert/result-cache/README.md

 # Cache Promise Results

 Cleanly cache the result of any function that returns a promise.
+API heavily inspired by @tanstack/query.

 Zero dependencies (Redis optional)